Care needs assessments

 The assessment works out what kind of extra care or support would meet your needs and can include adaptions to your home, practical help from a paid carer or moving into a care home.

-You might be asked to contribute to the cost of some of the services recommended by the assessment, but this will depend on your situation and the type of service recommended.
+You might be asked to contribute to the cost of some, or all of the services recommended by the assessment, but this will depend on your situation and the type of service recommended.

 Carer's assessments